magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 <img src="man/figures/README-unnamed-chunk-13-2.png" width="100%" />

-As this figures show, the division of lineages will vary according to the sampled states of some of the nodes.
-This can be useful for producing confidence limits on e.g. the size of the largest lineage.
+As these figures show, the division of lineages will vary according to the sampled states of some of the nodes.
+This can be useful for producing confidence limits on, e.g. the size of the largest lineage.

 ### Estimate size of largest transmission lineage